Which of the following is permitted within a SCIF?

 What Is a SCIF?

 In practice, a SCIF looks like a steel‑walled room with a reinforced door, a one‑way peephole, and a biometric lock.
 Inside, you’ll find classified computers, secure printers, and sometimes even a small server rack.
-Day to day, the key point: everything inside must be authorized and controlled.
+The key point: everything inside must be authorized and controlled.
 That’s why you’ll often hear people ask, “What can I bring in?

 Why It Matters / Why People Care